Microneurography/APTrack/README.md

 > Starting Sample: If exceeded by the by a sample, it will be stored as a new peak.

-> Image Threshold Values: These are the limits for the colour scale on the plot
+> Image Threshold Values: These are the limits for the colour scale on the plot, and the spike tracking algorithm.

 There are two additional drop down tabs: Setup and Options